chroosh/cs6841/pwnable_sols/tb/input.md

 Sockets are essentially endpoints for sending and receiving data on a computer network...

-Jokes this one I got a lot of help from.
+Jokes this part I got a lot of help from.
 Should spend some time one day and learn about networks properly.